terraform-provider-openstack/terraform-provider-openstack/website/docs/index.html.markdown

 Then navigate to https://github.com/terraform-provider-openstack/terraform-provider-openstack and create a Pull Request.

-### OpenLab Testing
+### Testing with GitHub Actions

-Once you have created a Pull Request, it will automatically be tested by [OpenLab](https://openlabtesting.org/).
-OpenLab will run most of the Acceptance Tests in a clean OpenStack cloud (see below for the resources which you must tell OpenLab to run).
+Once you have created a Pull Request, it will automatically be tested by various GitHub Actions.
+GitHub Actions use Devstack to create a clean vanilla Openstack Cloud.
+Multiple jobs are triggered to test various versions of Openstack as well as different services.
 Testing will take between 90-120 minutes and you will receive a notification with a test report when testing has finished.

 If there were any failures, check the provided logs.